Callgent/callgent-docs/solutions/showcase/user-as-a-service/define-user-api.md

 keywords: [user as a service]
 ---

-Assuming you are building a `recruit` tool for your company, you need to define the API for your users to interact with your tool.
+Assuming you are building a `recruit` tool for your company for hiring process, first you need to define the API for your users to interact with your tool.
 We just take 3 cases in `recruit` process for example:
-1. publish a position
+1. Publish a position
-2. apply a position
+2. Apply a position
-3. reply the application
+3. Reply the application

 <figure>
 ![Recruit use cases](./recruit-use-cases.jpg)